All Posts

 Apply type hints (PEP 484) to all function signatures.

-Code must be auto-formatted using 'black' and 'isort' conventions.
+Code must be auto-formatted using 'black' and 'isort'.

 constraints: